TaitoUnited/taito-cli/docs/manual/03-usage.md

 ### Setting up a project

+TODO: A separate quick spin chapter: Quick infrastructure setup and commands example (list of commands).
+Also tutorial reference.

 If you are not working with an existing taito-cli project, see the first chapters of [Taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) on how to create a new project, and [chapter 15.
 Creating a zone](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/15-creating-a-zone.md) for instructions on how to setup your infrastructure.

 If you would rather add Taito CLI support for an existing project, see the [configuration](04-configuration.md) chapter.
 Note that some of the [project templates](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/templates.md##project-templates) provide instructions on how to migrate an existing project to use the template.